freezefawn/pluralsurvivalguide/communication.md

 You will need patience, but this is a reliable fallback option even if you have total blackouts and zero other communication abilities.

-## Learning Internal Communication
+## Internal Communication Basics

-If you cannot do it first thing, then you will need to build the skill manually if you wish to have it.
+If you cannot do it first thing, or you want to improve what you can do to a better standard, then you will need to build the skill manually.
+Heres the basic standard internal communication tutorial.

-### Learning how to listen
+### Talking

+In order to communicate, first you should practice talking.
+As you go about your day, try mentally narrarating comments about the things you are doing to those in your system.
+It doesn't nessesarily have to be in words if that is not natural to you as a method of thinking, but it does have to be something.
+Try starting out with saying a sentence or two a couple times a day and work up from there.

+Eventually start adding pauses in case anyone wants to speak up, or questions to respond to.

+### How To Listen

 WIP WIP WIP